XYZ: Online Manual

 DESCRIPTION

-xyz is intended as a risk reduction tool to limit accidental exposure: ideally it should first be run before a server is placed into a production environment, and run regularly thereafter to check that mistakes have not crept in during day-to-day maintenance.
+Use xyz as a risk reduction tool to limit accidental exposure: run it first before a server is placed into a production environment, and then run it regularly thereafter to check that mistakes have not crept in during day-to-day maintenance.
 It does not look for indicators of compromise and should not be run after an incident.
 A compromised server should be deleted and rebuilt, and xyz run on the rebuilt system as part of hardening before deployment.

-Operators will commonly use xyz's ignore action to prevent checks from reporting about faults that are a consequence of deliberate decisions.
-So that future operators can understand what those decisions were, a human-readable reason must be given to each ignore directive, which are then reportable with “xyz ignored”.
+Operators will commonly use the “ignore” action to prevent checks from reporting about faults that are a consequence of deliberate decisions.
+To allow future operators to understand what those decisions were, a human-readable reason must be given to each “ignore” directive.
+These reasons can be reported by “xyz ignored”.
 For example, when building a web server, the operator should silence warnings about port 80 being reachable:

 xyz ignore net_portreachable_80 This is a web server.